fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 This sermon was delivered on the Ninth day of Dhul-Hijjah, 10 A.H. ( 623AD) in the Uranah valley of Mount Arafat in Mecca.
 It was the occasion of annual rites of Haj.
 It is also known as the Farewell Pilgrimage.

-After praising and thanking Allah the Prophet (p.b.u.h.) began with the words:
+After praising and thanking Allah, the Prophet ﷺ   began with the words:

 > "O People!
 Lend me an attentive ear, for I know not whether after this year I shall ever be amongst you again.
 Therefore, listen carefully to what I am saying and take these words to those who could not be present here today."
 >